 You get to wander the rooms, speak to witnesses and ask them whatever you want.
-You get to look for the murder weapons and share clues with fellow guests, and try to piece together what happened.
-Plus have a few libations and snacks.
-The suspects interact, arguing or consoling each other over their shared loss.
-This reveals more about the complex nature of the household, and may be uncovers motives and alibis too.
+You get to look for the murder weapons and share clues with fellow guests.
+Piecing together the murder takes a little bit of effort, but you are starting to see the picture emerge.
+And there is the chance to have a drink and eat tastefully crafted appetizers.
+You get to see the suspects interact: arguing or consoling each other over the loss of their mutual friend/family member.
+Careful observation reveals more about the complex nature of the household.
+Perhaps it might uncovers motives and alibis?

-Then finally you are asked to make your educated guess on who the guilty party is and help the local Police make an arrest.
-You make your vote, and in a grand finale, the police come and effect an arrest… but was it the right suspect?
+Finally, before the formal dinner, you are asked to make your educated guess on who the guilty party is.
+You need to help the local Police make an arrest, and pass your field test.
+You submit your paper, stating who did it, and with which weapon.
+Then, in a grand finale, the police come and make an arrest… but was it the right suspect?
 A postscript helps reveal (mostly) all.
 Then it’s time to dine over some great local food, and dissect the mystery with your fellow guests.

 “I just wanted to personally thank-you for all the incredible hard work you and the team of fabulous actors put in making the event an incredible success.
 The entire evening was truly a success and a very memorable event that I’m sure they’ll all be remembering for years to come.
 I just loved how it was all pulled together” – Stuart Bowness, VP Learning, Workday.com

 If you want to know more, click here, or send us an email.
 Please subscribe to our events email if you’d like to come along to one of our public events.